srl-labs/containerlab/docs/install.md

 [^1]: only available if installed from packages
 [^2]: Most containerized NOS will require >1 vCPU.
 RAM size depends on the lab size.
 Architecture: AMD64.
 [^3]: No need to uninstall Docker Desktop, just make sure that it is not integrated with WSL2 machine that you intend to use with containerlab.
 Moreover, you can make it even work with Docker Desktop with a [few additional steps](https://twitter.com/networkop1/status/1380976461641834500/photo/1), but installing docker-ce into the WSL maybe more intuitive.
+[^4]: kudos to Michael Kashin who [shared](https://github.com/srl-labs/containerlab/issues/577#issuecomment-895847387) this approach with us
+[^5]: later we will incorporate the container image build into our release tool chain, so that you could always get the latest containerlab inside that image.
+For now, if the upgraded version is needed, just do `clab version upgrade` inside the container.
+[^6]: otherwise make sure to add a custom shared directory to the docker on mac.